 Put differently, pension funds either take fewer risk than is advisable, and/or they invest too frequently in ‘expensive’ risk, reaching insufficient reward in return.
 The root cause for this may be found in poor timing of tactical asset allocation decisions, or be the result of poor selection within asset classes.

-Exhibit-13 (above) shows the failure of Swiss pension funds to create value from their investments with brutal clarity.
+Exhibit-13 (above) shows the failure of Swiss pension funds to create value from selective investing with near brutal clarity.

-The upper portion lists, across a variety of time horizons ‚success ratios’ of performance better than LPP-C40.
+The upper portion lists, across a variety of time horizons ‚success ratios’, the frequency of performance better than LPP-C40.
 Readings below 50% (equal to coin-flipping) are shown in red, those above 50% in green.
-Only very recently have large pension funds managed to achieve a fractionally better than random success frequency over five and three years.
-While this is too marginal to come across as meaningful, it does gives some relief to sore eyes.

-Benchmark indices (such as LPP-C40) are a very crude and rather simplistic reference to sum up developments in a given investment environment.
+Benchmark indices (such as LPP-C40) are a very crude and rather simplistic reference to describe developments in a given investment environment.
 Nothing more, nothing less.
-Such benchmarks are meant as a representation of choices but they are not reflective of investment selection of any kind.
+Such benchmarks are meant as a representation of possible choices but they are not reflective of investment selection of any kind.
 Thus, benchmarks are free from value creation.

-Benchmarks require absolute no genuine investment expertise and are, by definition, free from any attempt to create investment ‘value’ in the proper sense of the term.
-They are fairly easily replicated, requiring no more than basic skills in arithmetics and statistical methods.
+Matching benchmark performance requires no genuine investment expertise.
+They are fairly easily replicated, requiring no more than basic skills in arithmetics, and statistical methods.

 Yet, Swiss pension funds, as represented by the various aggregate indices used in this analysis collectively fail to match, much less exceed such a value-free measure.
-If nothing else, this must be taken as evidence for structural and systemic deficiencies.
+While obviously painful for all involved, this must be taken as evidence for structural and systemic deficiencies.

-Considering the enormous organisational efforts and running costs involved in the alleged selection an engagement of professional expertise for the management of the nation’s retirement capital, the data presented above is deeply concerning.
-It is clear evidence for unspeakable inefficiencies and systemic failures.
+Considering the enormous organisational efforts and running costs involved in the alleged selection, and supervision of professional expertise for the management of the nation’s retirement capital, the data presented above is deeply concerning.